 The above suggested concentrations and volumes serve only as a guide.
-Other volumes and concentrations may be used provided the total maximum ed dose is not exceeded [see Dosage and Administration (2.5)].
+Other volumes and concentrations may be used provided the total maximum recommended dose is not exceeded (see Dosage and Administration (2.5)).

 These recommended doses serve only as a guide to the amount of local anesthetic required for most indicated procedures.
-The actual volumes and concentrations to be used depend on a number of factors such as type and extent of surgical procedure, depth of anesthesia and degree of muscular relaxation required, duration of anesthesia required, and the physical condition of the patient.
-In all cases, the lowest concentration and smallest dose that will produce the desired result should be given.
-The maximum dosage limit within the recommended dosage range must be individualized in each case after evaluating the size and physical status of the patient, as well as the anticipated rate of systemic absorption from a particular injection site.
+The actual volumes and concentrations to be used depend on a number of factors such as type and extent of surgical procedure. depth of anesthesia and degree of muscular relaxation Concentrations to be based begine or name of neurons across species and any compression of an estimate and bagine or massare in terms and the physical contrast of the phys physical status of the patient, as well as the anticipated rate of systemic absorption from a particular injection site